Plumsail/documents-docs/source/user-guide/processes/examples/create-text-from-template-processes.rst

 You can configure as many deliveries as you need.

 7. The last thing to do is to start the Process.
-We will start it using Power Automate (Microsoft Flow).
+We will start it using Microsoft Flow.
 You can check out `other options <https://plumsail.com/docs/documents/v1.x/user-guide/processes/start-process.html>`_.

 Creating the Flow
 -----------------